 }

-It accepts the journal bytes and, optionally, the $MFT bytes for full-path resolution.
-The whole thing compiles to ~105 KB of .wasm after wasm-opt.
+It takes the journal bytes and, optionally, the $MFT bytes for full-path resolution.
+With wasm-opt the final .wasm artefact is about 105 KB.

 Three Cargo gotchas

-1. getrandom needs the js feature on wasm32.
+getrandom needs the js feature on wasm32.
 The rand crate (pulled in by mft) depends on it transitively, and without the JS backend the wasm build fails with "no available getrandom backend".
-We force it in our Cargo.toml:
+Force it in Cargo.toml:

 [target.'cfg(target_arch = "wasm32")'.dependencies]